yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-9. What are the primary motivations of the “Hacktivist”?
+9. What are the primary motivations of the “Hacktivist”?</br>
 a.
-The appreciation of their country’s leaders
+The appreciation of their country’s leaders</br>
 b.
-The cost of commercial software and support
+The cost of commercial software and support</br>
 c.
-Political, social, or moral disagreements
+Political, social, or moral disagreements</br>
 d.
 Food, wine, and gambling
 <details>
 <summary markdown="span">Answer :</summary>